 Open and real communication

-At Infusionsoft by Keap, one of our values is practicing open and real communication.
+At Keap, one of our values is practicing open and real communication.
 Open and real communication is good for everyone, but it isn’t just limited to project delegation or conflict resolution.
 It’s about being able to talk with your manager and co-workers about delicate situations like the need for a flexible schedule or even the fact that women are underrepresented without fear of repercussion.

 One of the first, and most important steps, to successful communication is to find out how people like to be communicated to.
 While men and women have often been viewed as having different communication styles, I would challenge that people simply have multiple communication styles.

 To find ways to communicate more effectively, a great way to start is to utilize a personality or communication style assessment.
-At Infusionsoft by Keap we use the Real Colors, which helps uncover temperament and communication preferences.
+At Keap we use the Real Colors, which helps uncover temperament and communication preferences.
 Tools such as this can help make communication much more effective in any organization, and can help eliminate any potential misunderstandings or disruptions—creating a better workplace for all.

 Creating a frame to help start the conversation is the first step.
 Step two (and one of the most important steps) is asking someone how they like to communicate, and keeping the dialogue open throughout your working relationship.